Welcome to “Across the Table”, my virtual summary of events in “The Wargames Room” as well as a passing summary of those occasions that I venture out.

 For the Ancient & Medieval periods I use 15mm figures and De Bellis Antiquitatis (DBA).
 I play both the smaller 12 element game as well as the larger “Big Battle” version.
 My main focus has been the Classical period but various new armies are to be painted so this will expand as time progresses.
 Occasionally I manage a game of Lost Battles.

 My Renaissance gaming is also in 15mm, where I use De Bellis Renationis (DBR).
 Initially my armies were those of English Civil War however, over the years I have added several more armies from the Renaissance adding further variety to my gaming of this general period.
-This is a fascinating period and one I enjoy considerably and which I believe is modelled well by the DBR rules.
+This is a fascinating period, and one I enjoy considerably.

 As if this wasn’t enough I also enjoy wargaming the actions of World War II, the Cold War and Arab Israeli Wars.
 I do this using either the Spearhead and Modern Spearhead rules.
 Again I use 6mm, or 1/300th, for these periods which I feel allows me to capture the scale of these engagements on an average sized wargames table.
 Typically the games I play involve forces representing reinforcing brigades, but on occasion a division is placed on the table.
 If you have an interest in these periods have a look at the World War II and Modern sections.